-Fedhealth Medical Aid provide what they call Real Medical Aid at Real Value and they believe this means that they can provide an extensive range of product options at great value for money.
+Fedhealth Medical Aid provide what they call Real Medical Aid at Real Value.
+And they believe this means that they can provide an extensive range of product options at great value for money.

 What is on offer at Fedhealth?

-Other than Blue Door, Fedhealth offers the Maxima options and the Ultima options.
+Other than Blue Door, the scheme offers the Maxima options and the Ultima options.
 Maxima offers a number of different products with varying benefits covering things from ultimate hospital cost to day-to-day health care.
 The Ultima options are similar to the Maxima options only with lower premiums for a slightly lower coverage.